 The longer you stay in your country’s tax system, the more it costs you each day.
 Nomad Capitalist combines years of research experience to help you create your holistic strategy.
 From billionaires and celebrities to everyday entrepreneurs, we’ve helped over 1,500 successful clients create their holistic Action Plans, grow their wealth, and increase their freedom.
 We can help you do the same.
 Apply today to become a client.

 The movement to skip college is gaining steam in the West.

 The reality is that prospects for business school graduates aren’t good.
 Sure, Harvard graduates are getting jobs for the most part, albeit at lower price tags than you might think, but graduates from lesser schools aren’t doing as well.

 Even well-recognized schools like NYU and USC are seeing close to one-quarter of recent grads unemployed three months after graduating.

-Yes, the six-figure tuition you saved will go a long way toward starting your own business or even own businesses.
+Yes, the six-figure tuition you saved will go a long way toward starting your own business or even businesses.
 Eyes nowadays are set on being a tech entrepreneur with a solid business model.

 While determined successful entrepreneurs can prove themselves in any climate, the economic outlook for the West isn’t good, and more regulation and higher taxation can only bring one down.
 The grass can really be greener on the other side of the fence.
-For adventure-seeking and open-minded young entrepreneurs, programs overseas could stretch their resources even further while providing for greater upside.
+For adventure-seeking and open-minded young entrepreneurs, programs overseas could stretch their resources even further while providing a greater upside.

 Estonia, for example, lets you keep business income in the company without forcing a taxable distribution.
 The benefits available overseas are as varied as your goals.

-For the young management candidate or startup guru, the options outside of the US are vast and will allow you even more reasons to save your tuition money and use that cash elsewhere.
+For the young management candidate or startup guru, the options outside the US are vast and will allow you even more reasons to save your tuition money and use that cash elsewhere.